dariooddenino/dariooddenino.github.io/_recipes/0002-printing-debug-messages.md

 ---

-Finally there's `spy`, which logs a value and return it:
+Finally there's `spy`, which logs a value and returns it:

 ```haskell
 spy :: forall a. a -> a